marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   machines.
 One reason you may need to define this target hook is if ``hard_frame_pointer_rtx`` is the appropriate value on your machine.

-.. index:: FRAME_ADDR_RTX
+.. macro:: FRAME_ADDR_RTX (frameaddr)

-MacroFRAME_ADDR_RTX(:samp:`{frameaddr}`)A C expression whose value is RTL representing the value of the frame address for the current frame.  :samp:`{frameaddr}` is the frame pointer of the current frame.
+  A C expression whose value is RTL representing the value of the frame address for the current frame.  :samp:`{frameaddr}` is the frame pointer of the current frame.
 This is used for __builtin_frame_address.
   You need only define this macro if the frame address is not the same as the frame pointer.
 Most machines do not need to define it.

-.. index:: RETURN_ADDR_RTX
+.. macro:: RETURN_ADDR_RTX (count, frameaddr)

-MacroRETURN_ADDR_RTX(:samp:`{count}`,:samp:`{frameaddr}`)A C expression whose value is RTL representing the value of the return address for the frame :samp:`{count}` steps up from the current frame, after the prologue.  :samp:`{frameaddr}` is the frame pointer of the :samp:`{count}` frame, or the frame pointer of the :samp:`{count}` - 1 frame if ``RETURN_ADDR_IN_PREVIOUS_FRAME`` is nonzero.
+  A C expression whose value is RTL representing the value of the return address for the frame :samp:`{count}` steps up from the current frame, after the prologue.  :samp:`{frameaddr}` is the frame pointer of the :samp:`{count}` frame, or the frame pointer of the :samp:`{count}` - 1 frame if ``RETURN_ADDR_IN_PREVIOUS_FRAME`` is nonzero.

   The value of the expression must always be the correct address when :samp:`{count}` is zero, but may be ``NULL_RTX`` if there is no way to determine the return address of other frames.

-.. index:: RETURN_ADDR_IN_PREVIOUS_FRAME
+.. macro:: RETURN_ADDR_IN_PREVIOUS_FRAME

-MacroRETURN_ADDR_IN_PREVIOUS_FRAMEDefine this macro to nonzero value if the return address of a particular stack frame is accessed from the frame pointer of the previous stack frame.
+  Define this macro to nonzero value if the return address of a particular stack frame is accessed from the frame pointer of the previous stack frame.
 The zero default for this macro is suitable for most ports.

-.. index:: INCOMING_RETURN_ADDR_RTX
+.. macro:: INCOMING_RETURN_ADDR_RTX

-MacroINCOMING_RETURN_ADDR_RTXA C expression whose value is RTL representing the location of the incoming return address at the beginning of any function, before the prologue.
+  A C expression whose value is RTL representing the location of the incoming return address at the beginning of any function, before the prologue.
 This RTL is either a ``REG``, indicating that the return value is saved in :samp:`REG`, or a ``MEM`` representing a location in the stack.

   You only need to define this macro if you want to support call frame debugging information like that provided by DWARF 2.

   If this RTL is a ``REG``, you should also define ``DWARF_FRAME_RETURN_COLUMN`` to ``DWARF_FRAME_REGNUM (REGNO)``.

-.. index:: DWARF_ALT_FRAME_RETURN_COLUMN
+.. macro:: DWARF_ALT_FRAME_RETURN_COLUMN

-MacroDWARF_ALT_FRAME_RETURN_COLUMNA C expression whose value is an integer giving a DWARF 2 column number that may be used as an alternative return column.
+  A C expression whose value is an integer giving a DWARF 2 column number that may be used as an alternative return column.
 The column must not correspond to any gcc hard register (that is, it must not be in the range of ``DWARF_FRAME_REGNUM`` ).

   This macro can be useful if ``DWARF_FRAME_RETURN_COLUMN`` is set to a general register, but an alternative column needs to be used for signal frames.
 Some targets have also used different frame return columns over time.

-.. index:: DWARF_ZERO_REG
+.. macro:: DWARF_ZERO_REG

-MacroDWARF_ZERO_REGA C expression whose value is an integer giving a DWARF 2 register number that is considered to always have the value zero.
+  A C expression whose value is an integer giving a DWARF 2 register number that is considered to always have the value zero.
 This should only be defined if the target has an architected zero register, and someone decided it was a good idea to use that register number to terminate the stack backtrace.
 New ports should avoid this.

-.. function:: void TARGET_DWARF_HANDLE_FRAME_UNSPEC(const char* label,rtx pattern,int index)
+.. function:: void TARGET_DWARF_HANDLE_FRAME_UNSPEC (const char *label, rtx pattern, int index)

   This target hook allows the backend to emit frame-related insns that contain UNSPECs or UNSPEC_VOLATILEs.
 The DWARF 2 call frame debugging